Rao Raja Chattar Sal

-Maharao Chhatra Sal (born 1605 - died 29 May 1658), also known as Raja Shatru Sal, was one of the most prominent and illustrious ruler of the Kingdom of Bundi belonging to the Hada-Chauhan dynasty.
+Maharao Chhatra Sal (1605 – 29 May 1658), also known as Raja Shatru Sal, was one of the most prominent and illustrious ruler of the Kingdom of Bundi belonging to the Hada-Chauhan dynasty.
 He was a high ranking Mughal official at the imperial court under the Mughal Emperor Shah Jahan.
 He built the Keshav Rai Temple and the marvellous Chhatra Mahal in the upper storey of Taragarh Fort in the capital Bundi which also used to be the official residence of the rulers of Bundi.

 Ascension

 He ascended the throne of Bundi after his grandfather, Maharao Ratan Singh, as his father Yuvraj Gopinath Singh died while Ratan Singh was still alive.

 Relations with the Mughal Empire

 He served in the Mughal army as the commander of his Hada-Chauhan Rajput battalions, which was considered an integral part of the Mughal military by Shah Jahan.
 Rao Chatra Sal was trusted by the crown prince Dara Shikoh.
 He also served as a foster brother to princess Jahanara, Shah Jahan's eldest daughter, with whom he shared a close friendship.